patrickwayodi/ratekenya/README.md

 ## Run

-Ensure that your computer has Python installed.
+Ensure that your computer has Python installed and then install ReportLab inside a Python virtual environment.

 Fetch the FIDE rating list that you're going to process.
 The rating files are available on the FIDE website, for example by using this URL: http://ratings.fide.com/download/standard_nov25frl_xml.zip

-Run this command:
+Run these commands after activating the Python virtual environment:
 ```
-python3 getkenya.py
+python getkenya.py

+python stats.py

+python charts.py
 ```

 The output will be the files players_kenya.csv and players_kenya.xml.